The tidal evolution of satellite galaxies in cosmological simulations: insights from COLIBRE: Fates of satellites

 For satellites with $b < 1$ (top panels of Fig.~\ref{fig:xi_boost}), the stellar component is highly resilient.
-In the second phase ($f_{\rm sub} \ll f_{\rm d}$), the stellar mass fraction scales as $f_* \propto f_{\rm sub}^b$, causing the amplification factor to diverge as a power law: $\mathcal{A} \propto f_{\rm sub}^{b-1}$.
+In the second phase ($f_{\rm tot} \ll f_{\rm d}$), the stellar mass fraction scales as $f_* \propto f_{\rm tot}^b$, causing the amplification factor to diverge as a power law: $\mathcal{A} \propto f_{\rm tot}^{b-1}$.
 Since $b-1 < 0$, $\mathcal{A}$ increases monotonically as the subhalo loses its mass.
 This regime represents the ``classic'' stripping scenario where the DM halo is whittled away, leaving behind a naked, baryon-dominated system.
-However, we note that a physical upper limit applies: $\xi$ cannot exceed unity (since $m_{\rm sub} \ge m_*$).
+However, we note that a physical upper limit applies: $\xi$ cannot exceed unity (since $m_{\rm tot} \ge m_*$).
 Thus, the amplification factor is bounded by $\mathcal{A}_{\rm max} = 1/\xi_0$.
-Once this limit is reached, the system becomes a pure stellar clump, and subsequent evolution must follow $f_* \propto f_{\rm sub}$ (i.e., $\mathcal{A} = \text{const}$), rendering Eq.~\eqref{eq:boost} formally invalid beyond this point.
-This is the reason why we see so little deviation of the red solid line from the black dashed line at a very low $f_{\rm sub}$.
+Once this limit is reached, the system becomes a pure stellar clump, and subsequent evolution must follow $f_* \propto f_{\rm tot}$ (i.e., $\mathcal{A} = \text{const}$), rendering Eq.~\eqref{eq:boost} formally invalid beyond this point.
+This is the reason why we see so little deviation of the red solid line from the black dashed line at a very low $f_{\rm tot}$.

-When $b \approx 1$ (bottom-left panel), the stripping of stars and DM becomes coupled, the amplification factor initially rises but asymptotically approaches a saturation value of $\mathcal{A}_{\rm lim} \approx 1/f_{\rm d}=a_{\rm strip}$.
+When $b \approx 1$ (bottom-left panel), the spatial distributions of stars and dark matter are highly aligned, causing their relative mass-loss rates to become directly proportional in the late stages of stripping.
+Consequently, the amplification factor initially rises but asymptotically approaches a saturation value of $\mathcal{A}_{\rm lim} \approx 1/f_{\rm d}=a_{\rm strip}$.
 In this scenario, the satellite can become more baryon-dominated than it was at infall, but the enhancement is capped.
 The DM halo is never fully removed relative to the stars because both components are stripped at comparable rates in the late stages.